soupman99/docs/core-concepts/multithreading-model.md

  - `onmessage(message)` - handle incoming messages sent from the main thread.
 The message object exposes the following properties:
     - `message.data` - the message's content, as sent in the main thread's `postMessage`
  - `onerror(error)` - handle uncaught errors occurring during execution of functions inside the Worker Scope (worker thread).
 The `error` parameter contains the uncaught error.
 If the handler returns a true-like value, the message will not propagate to the Worker instance's `onerror` handler on the main thread.
 After `onerror` is called the worker thread, execution is not terminated and the worker is still capable of sending/receiving messages.
  - `onclose()` - handle any "clean-up" work; suitable for freeing up resources, closing streams and sockets.
-It is guaranteed to be the last JavaScript code executed in the worker thread.

 ## Sample Usage